nanocosmos/documentation/docs/nanoplayer/nanoplayer_feature_reconnect_timeouts.md

 The **nanoStream H5Live Player** can use an internal reconnect in case the network connection is broke up.

-Internal network reconnect is **supported on all platforms except iOS**. iOS media stream connections cannot be managed by the player, but by the browser and system.
-For the supported platforms automatic network reconnect is handling two main cases:
+The automatic network reconnect is handling two main cases:
 * Initial connect failing
 * Connection break up during streaming